mastermindankur/tickzo1/content/privacy-policy.md

 This document can be printed for reference by using the print command in the settings of any browser.

-## Owner and Data Controller
-Tickzo Private Limited,
-RAJOURI GARDEN NEW DELHI West Delhi DL 110027 IN

 ## Owner contact email: tickzoeducation@gmail.com

 ## Types of Data collected